programonauta/cppexamples/README.md

  * pointers

 #### Point Class
-This example uses classes to store cartesians points.
+These examples use classes to store multidimensional points.
 Using overloading to allow basic operations with points as display, add and multiply

  * Files
   * point.cpp
   * pointConstructor.cpp
+  * pointMultiDim.cpp
 * Subjects
  * Classes
  * `ostream`
  * Operators overloading
+ * Dynamic allocation

 #### Template
 Use of template.
 You don't need to worry about convertions